darktasevski/CompSci/Math/multiplication.md

 ---

--   When **multiplying** two negative numbers the result is always positive.
+-   When **multiplying** two negative numbers, the result is always positive.

 Simple hack: